 The Minor in Creative Writing offers the opportunity to develop expertise in writing fiction, poetry, stage plays, screenplays, nonfiction and other forms of imaginative literature.
-This cross-disciplinary minor involves a total of eight courses.
+This cross-disciplinary minor involves a total of eight courses including at least two at the 3000-level or higher.

-- One course at the 1000-level or higher with a CRWT prefix. - Three courses at the 2000-level or higher with a CRWT prefix. - One course at the 3000-level or higher with a CRWT prefix. - One course at the 3000-level or higher with a CRWT prefix or from the list of approved options.
+- One Introduction to Creative Writing course from the list below. - One Writing Foundation course from the list below. - One Approved Option from the list below. - One course at the 1000-level or higher with a CRWT prefix. - Two courses at the 2000-level or higher with a CRWT prefix. - One course at the 3000-level or higher with a CRWT prefix. - One course at the 3000-level or higher with a CRWT prefix or from approved options with an ENGL prefix.